 |2 large onions, peeled and chopped (1 cup)|

 |2 (15-oz) cans of cut green beans, drained|

 |½ tsp red pepper flakes (or to taste)|

 |¼ cup water|

-Do feel free to substitute what you have for the ingredients listed in the recipe.
+Last but not least, do feel free to substitute what you have for the ingredients listed in the recipe.
 You can use kielbasa instead of smoked sausage.
-You could even use cubes of ham or cubed thick slab bacon.
+Also, you can even use cubes of ham or cubed thick slab bacon.
 If you have baby potatoes, use them.
 Just wash and cut in half.
-I don’t bother to peel my potatoes because we love the potato skins and they add additional nutrition and fibre.
+I don’t bother to peel my potatoes because we love potato skins and they add additional nutrition and fiber.

-1. Read through the recipe several times before beginning.
+1. First of all, read through the recipe several times before beginning.
 This will help to familiarise you with any ingredients or equipment required.

-12. If you want, a quantity of cheese can be grated over top ten minutes before the casserole is done.
-Its awfully tasty with melted cheese on top.
+2. If you want, a quantity of cheese can be grated over top ten minutes before the casserole is done.
+It’s awfully tasty with melted cheese on top.
 I recommend a good cheddar or gruyere cheese.